roeycn/rick-and-morty-site/README.app.md

 Any values I place on the theme will completely replace Tailwind's defaults, but setting values on the same values inside `extends` will add those values in addition to the existing ones.

-I've overridden the `blue-500` colour with the actual colour Google uses on their button based on using the handy eyedropper in Firefox _(More Tools -> Eyedropper)_.
+I've overridden the `blue-500` colour with the actual colour Index uses on their button based on using the handy eyedropper in Firefox _(More Tools -> Eyedropper)_.

 ![Sign In Button Colour](https://res.cloudinary.com/dqse2txyi/image/upload/v1649715221/blogs/nextjs-app-tailwind/sign-in-button_aqp8jm.png)